rlskoeser/rlskoeser.github.io/_posts/2019-07-26-best-practices.md

 It's typical to use the Fibonacci sequence for estimates: the bigger something is, the less we know, and it's not worth quibbling over whether something is an 8 or a 9: it's just big.
 For me, an estimate over 5 is a sign that the task is too big and should be broken down into smaller parts.

 {% include figure.html src="/images/posts/ach2019/planning-poker-cards.jpg" caption="Planning poker cards.
-Photo by Nick Budak" alt="photo of planning poker cards showing numbers from the Fibonacci sequence" %}
+Photo by Nick Budak, [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)" alt="photo of planning poker cards showing numbers from the Fibonacci sequence" %}

 A few months ago I read about an alternate estimation scale that ranges from “everything is known” to “complete ignorance”: